YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 Using GDE
 -----------------------

-The default installation procedure places the GDE utility into a directory assigned to the environment variable gtm_dist.
+The default installation procedure places the GDE utility into a directory assigned to the environment variable ydb_dist.

 To invoke GDE: